• Art Magazine

 Joachim Rodriguez y Romero

-The jewelry industry is undergoing profound change.
-Contemporary accessories are more than just jewelry; they are artistic expressions that interweave fashion and technological innovation.
+The jewelry industry is undergoing a profound transformation.
+Contemporary accessories are more than just aesthetics; they are artistic expressions that intertwine fashion and technological innovation.

 New trends and technological advances are changing the concept of jewelry and opening up revolutionary possibilities for designers to create artistic expression and individual jewelry designs.